 We Hope You Enjoyed Comparing Soybean Sprouts vs Mung Bean Sprouts!

-In the end, we hope you enjoyed learning about the differences between soybean sprouts and mung bean sprouts, especially in Korean cooking.
-If so, let us know in the comment section below!
-Further, let us know of recipes you enjoy that use either of these two sprouts!
+In the end, I hope you enjoyed learning about the differences between soybean sprouts and mung bean sprouts, especially in Korean cooking.
+If so, let me know in the comment section below!
+Further, let me know of recipes you enjoy that use either of these two sprouts!

 Korean Ingredient Articles: